Average auto loan interest rates by credit score 2024

 - The best way to secure a competitive interest rate on your auto loan is to shop around and work to improve your credit score.

 If you’re in the market for a car and plan to finance with a car loan, remember to consider car loan interest rates in your budget.
-According to Experian’s State of the Automotive Finance Market report, the average auto loan interest rate for new cars in 2024’s second quarter was 6.84 percent, and 12.01 percent for used cars.
+According to Experian’s State of the Automotive Finance Market report, the average auto loan interest rate for new cars in 2024’s third quarter was 6.61 percent, while the average used car loan interest rate was 11.74 percent.

 Generally, the lower your credit score, the higher your annual percentage rate (APR) will be.
 However, you don’t need a perfect credit score to get a reasonable rate.
 To find the best auto loan rate, shop around and work to improve your credit score if it isn’t in the best shape.